Rethinking Compliance

 This book explores why liberal democratic states like Australia and the United States continue to engage in practices that contest and risk violating the principle of non-refoulement, despite the oversight of courts, legislatures, and other decision-making bodies.

-The book demonstrates that understanding street-level bureaucrats and the organisations within which they work as outlets for applying rules developed by high-level political and international bodies ignores the potentially significant role that these actors play in interpreting, contesting, and ultimately shaping transnational law.
+This book challenges the idea that there exists a gap between law and practice by making visible how the everyday interactions of street-level bureaucrats and their organisational contexts both influence and are influenced by legal doctrine.
+Understanding street-level bureaucrats and the organisations within which they work as distribution points for applying rules developed by high-level political and international bodies ignores the potentially significant role that these actors play in interpreting, contesting, and ultimately shaping transnational law.
+Conceptualising differences in implementation as a 'gap' also minimises the ways in which the practices and interpretations of people shape law and norms, and obscures the ways that law's structure enables, perpetuates and often magnifies those behaviours.

-In detailed, comparative case studies of Australia and the United States, the book uses social network analysis to challenge the idea of a gap between law and practice, while orienting readers to ways in which organisations interact as part of the asylum system and provide opportunities for street-level bureaucrats to understand, interpret, and contest international legal norms.
+In detailed, comparative case studies of Australia and the United States, the book uses social network analysis to orient readers to the different organisational actors and spaces of interaction involved in implementing the norm of non-refoulement within each asylum system, which provide ongoing and shifting opportunities for street-level bureaucrats to understand, interpret, and engage in different forms of contestation.

 Table of Contents